ResursBank/woocommerce-gateway/readme.txt

 Full support for all active shop flows. *SoapClient* is required as many of the administrative actions are using SOAP.
 Requirements follows WooCommerce requirements, which means (as of june 2021) PHP 7.0 or higher.

+Help us translate the plugin by joining [Crowdin](https://crwd.in/resurs-bank-woocommerce-gateway)!

 = Compatibility and requirements =

 * WooCommerce: v3.4.0 or higher (old features are ditched) and the actual support is set much higher.